teamHackTheBay/hackTheBay/readme.md

       * We removed the following variables: 'new_date' (replaced by datedelta which is numeric), 'huc12', and 'huc12_enc'.

-      * The dependant variable (target) is the total nitrogen ('tn') in mg/L.
+      * The dependent variable (target) is the total nitrogen ('tn') in mg/L.

 * [Notebook for Catboost model](https://github.com/teamHackTheBay/hackTheBay/blob/master/models/catboost/HackTheBay%20Catboost%20water_final%20dataset-no%20huc%20all%20features%20.ipynb)

 ## Chosen Model and Reasoning

-     Catboost model did the best job of explaining total nitrogen across the Chesapeake bay.
+     Catboost model did the best job of explaining total nitrogen across the Chesapeake Bay.
       * More Farmland lc_82 the higher the total nitrogen
       * The higher the latitude the more total nitrogen this was similar to the feature of_distance
       * The lower the nitro oxide the lower the total nitrogen